How to get a Home Health Care License in Connecticut

 Registrations for opening a Home Health Care Agency in Connecticut

 A home health business in Connecticut needs to be registered to be a legally operating business in the United States.
-We will get your Home Health Business Incorporated in Connecticut, as well as providing you with a Tax ID Number and NPI Number.
-We will complete all steps for Connecticut Home Health Licensing and guarantee you WILL get licensed for Home Health Care in Connecticut.
+We will get your Home Health Business Incorporated in Connecticut, as well as provide you with a Tax ID Number and NPI Number.
+We will complete all steps for your Connecticut Home Health Licensing application.

-We also guarantee you WILL get Medicare Accredited in Connecticut.
-We come to your Connecticut Home Health Care Business location to walk you through a mock Medicare Accreditation audit and hold your hand through the entire process.
+We will come to your Connecticut Home Health Care Business location to walk you through a mock Accreditation audit and hold your hand through the entire process.
 Are you ready to get licensed and accredited for Home Health Care in Connecticut?
 Contact us today!